solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 1. Open the .env file
 2. Edit the `APP_URL` to the `IP_ADDRESS` of the virtual machine.
-Note that you would need to change the url to `https` in order to properly load the application over SSL.
+Note that the url must change to `https` in order to properly load the application over SSL.
 3. Save the file, refresh the browser window

 ## Enable Port 443